 - It requires healthy lifestyle choices – When you breastfeed, you must consider your diet and lifestyle.
 Specific products in your diet may cause your infant to have an allergic reaction.
 As a result, you may have to give up dairy products or other foods that you enjoy.

 It doesn’t have to be all or nothing when it comes to breastfeeding.
 Although some women want to breastfeed exclusively, it is not the only choice.
 Some mothers breastfeed only partially, others mix breastfeeding and formula feeding.
-If you decide to feed your baby formula along with breastfeeding, we recommend using only organic and well-known formula brands.
+If you decide to feed your baby formula along with breastfeeding, we recommend using only organic and well-known formula brands such as HiPP formula.